wp-plugins/wordpress-dashboard-twitter/readme.txt

 == Changelog ==

+= 0.8.3 =
+* FIXED: passwords are now stored encrypted
+* FIXED: incorrect link in the sent panel

 = 0.8.2 =
 * NEW: Verifying credentials on options panel
 * FIXED: issue with localization on AJAX loading (thanks for testing, [Gianni Diurno](http://gidibao.net)!)